What I offer

 Vesta Counseling is committed to you, your family, and the care you need.
 I offer family therapy sessions, couple’s therapy sessions, individual therapy sessions, and EMDR.
 Please read below for more details.

-Family therapy
+Couples/Family therapy

 If you’re feeling helpless to resolve your family’s issues, you are not alone.
 Almost all families experience some degree of conflict as they negotiate living and loving together.
 While having some tension within your family is to be expected, there are times when it can be extremely helpful to draw from third party guidance and support in a safe space.
 If your family is experiencing discord or uncertainty due to recent events or changes, clashes of differing perspectives, or issues in the marital relationship, family counseling can help.

 Counseling can be a very effective means for addressing unhealthy patterns as well as repairing family wounds.
 Stress often leads to increased feelings of fear, disappointment or resentment which manifests itself in many different and destructive ways in families.
-Some issues that can be addressed in therapy are parent-child relationships, couple’s counseling, lifecycle transitions, blended families, co-parenting concerns, intergenerational trauma, attachment wounds, communication with adult children and siblings, and grief & loss.
+Some issues that can be addressed in therapy are couples counseling, lifecycle transitions, blended families, co-parenting concerns, intergenerational trauma, attachment wounds, communication with adult children and siblings, and grief & loss.

 Setting aside a time together where members of the family can express themselves and begin to honor each other’s perspectives can be extremely therapeutic.
 Family therapy can any member that the client identifies as family whether it is couple’s counseling or include siblings, grandparents, and other supports.
 With specialized training in the art and science of family counseling, your therapist can help you harness your existing strengths while also teaching you new tools and strategies.
 As you begin to practice your new skills at home, you’ll be able to reflect on your family’s unique successes and challenges with your therapist, who can help you further fine-tune your approach.